redblade/confservicedss/README.md

 ```
 java -jar target/*.jar -Pprod -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=8000
 ```

-### Documentation
-Some documentation is provided in the "doc" folder, please check the doc/README.md file.
-More details are provided in the Pledger project deliverables section

 ###### This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 871536.